Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Application Details

 The accuracy difference can be explained via the geometry space feature manifold of the training dataset.
 The random sampling strategy discussed in \autoref{app:materials_geometries} spans a high-dimensional manifold where per-atom coordinates vary independently, with interlayer distance following a normal distribution covering the \(\sim 0.2~\angs\) range shown in \autoref{fig:TBG_relaxed_v2_separation}.
 Relaxed structures, with their spatially varying interlayer distances and local atomic displacements, naturally locate within this high-dimensional manifold of the training dataset.
 In contrast, rigid twisted bilayers that have uniform interlayer distances form a low-dimensional submanifold that is under-represented in the training set.
 Since GPR prediction accuracy depends on descriptor overlap between test and training configurations, relaxed structures benefit from greater similarity to the training manifold, while rigid structures suffer from limited interpolation.
 To improve rigid structure predictions, the training dataset should be augmented with structures sampled specifically along the low-dimensional rigid manifold, i.e. only applying interlayer distance variation and in-plane sliding and without per-atom coordinate random perturbation.

-To enable quantitative comparison with the neural network-based Hamiltonian prediction method of Tang et al.~\cite{tangDeepEquivariantNeural2024}, we extracted band structure data from their Figure~3(d) for a relaxed TBG at \(\theta \approx 2.00^\circ\) using WebPlotDigitizer~\cite{AutomerisioWebPlotDigitizer2026}.
+To enable quantitative comparison with the neural network-based Hamiltonian prediction method of Tang et al.~\cite{tangDeepEquivariantNeural2024}, we extracted band structure data from their Figure~3(d) for a relaxed TBG at \(\theta \approx 2.00^\circ\) using WebPlotDigitizer since \(k\)-paths for DFT and DeepH don't match in published band structure data.
 We extracted both the DFT reference bands and their DeepH-predicted bands, focusing on the 4 highest valence bands and 4 lowest conduction bands to match our low-energy band error metric defined in our paper, shown in \autoref{fig:2507ppr_TBG_deeph_vs_dft_bands}(B).
 The band structure alignment followed that in the figure.
 Calculating the low-energy band error, we obtained 1.34~meV for DeepH.
 For direct comparison, our SALTED method achieves an error of 1.50~meV, demonstrating comparable performance to the neural network approach for this structure.